FluidTYPO3/flux/README.md

   config of your extension.
 And 2) if the Provider needs to be used for more than one specific page/content/record type, make sure you also declare the Provider as `shared: false`.
 You can find an example of such configuration in the `Configuration/Services.yaml` file in Flux.
+* When working with custom Controller classes, make sure you declare each Controller class as `public: true` in Service config of your extension.